scottmckendry/ps-color-scripts/README.md

-# ps-color-scripts
+# 🌈 PowerShell Color Scripts

-🌈 Port of Derek Taylor's Popular "shell-color-scripts" to PowerShell
+An _almost_ like for like port of Derek Taylor's Popular [shell-color-scripts](https://gitlab.com/dwt1/shell-color-scripts) package for PowerShell.